thefool309/pi_Sage/frontend/README.md

 # pisage_frontend

-This template should help get you started developing with Vue 3 in Vite.
+This should help get you started developing with Vue 3 in Vite for pi_Sage.

 ## Recommended IDE Setup